MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/reference/ic_info.md

 **Windows Service Name:** vmicheartbeat
 **Linux Daemon Name:** hv_utils
-**Description:** Reports a single bit heartbeat at regular intervals to show that the virtual machine is running correctly.
+**Description:** Tells the Hyper-V host that the virtual machine is running correctly.
 **Added In:** Windows Server 2012, Windows 8
 **Impact:** When disabled, the virtual machine can't report that the guest is operating correctly.
 This may impact some kinds of monitoring and host-side diagnostics.